 If They Cannot Suckle

 If a lamb cannot take in milk via bottle, artificial nipple, or bowl, you may need to teach them how to suckle.
 You can hold the sheep in your lap and place the nipple in their mouth- at first they may just gum the nipple, but they almost always figure it out eventually.
 Sometimes getting them to suckle on your finger first is helpful.
-If they are truly struggling with the concept, they may need to be fed via intubation so they continue to receive the vital nutrition they need until they learn to suckle.
+If they are truly struggling with the concept, they may need to be fed via the introduction of a tube into a hollow organ (such as the esophagus or trachea) so they continue to receive the vital nutrition they need until they learn to suckle.
 Remember- do not tube feed any animal without receiving in-person training from an expert, as they can easily drown if not intubated correctly every time.
 An injection of selenium and vitamin E is commonly given to lambs who have a weak suckle response- contact your veterinarian for specific instructions.

 Transitioning To Solid Foods

 Until a lamb is at least a month old, milk will be their primary source of nutrients.
 However, you can start offering a small amount of hay right from the start.
 They likely won’t eat it at first, but should start nibbling on it here and there.
 You should also offer water in a small dish that prevents spilling.
 Avoid water sources that could result in the baby becoming wet, either by spilling the water or walking through the water, especially in colder weather.
 To assist in their rumen development, you can start offering lambs a small amount of lamb starter food when they are 3 days old.
 Like the hay, at first they may not eat it, but it’s good to have it available to them.
 Increase the amount when they start showing interest in eating it.